 HTTP makes the internet run.
 Every computer and every device that goes online takes advantage of this decades-old protocol to send and receive data with servers located around the world.
 It’s such an intricate part of our online experience that we often forget the letters are at the beginning of every website address.

 In recent years a modified version of HTTP has been gaining popularity.
 HTTPS secures the normally raw, open data transmitted by HTTP, allowing servers and clients to communicate with a level of guaranteed privacy.
-Over 21% of websites offer a secured HTTP version of their site, and that number is constantly on the rise.
+At the time of writing, over 51% of the top million websites offer a secured HTTPS version of their site, and that number is constantly on the rise.
 It’s great news for privacy advocates and casual web surfers alike.

 HTTP – How the Internet Works

 To get a little more technical, HTTP transfers data using TCP (Transmission Control Protocol), another protocol that forms the foundation of the web.
 Data is broken into packets before being sent, each of which is stamped with your computer’s IP address, which functions a lot like a mailing address.
 Through HTTP sending data via TCP, your online activity gets broken down, sent into the world, then brought back and re-assembled in your web browser.